apache/nifi-minifi-cpp/minifi_rust/README.md

 > ⚠️ **Tech Preview**
 >
-> The Rust bindings are a technology preview.
-The API surface (both the
+> Only the **Rust bindings** are a technology preview.
+The Rust source API
-> `minifi-native` safe API and the `minifi-native-sys` FFI layer) is still
+> (both the `minifi-native` safe API and the `minifi-native-sys` FFI layer)
-> evolving, and we are **not yet committed to backward compatibility** for
+> is still evolving, and we are **not yet committed to source-level backward
-> the Rust bindings.
-Expect breaking changes between MiNiFi C++ releases
+> compatibility** for the Rust bindings — expect breaking changes in the
-> until the bindings are declared stable.
+> Rust API between MiNiFi C++ releases until the bindings are declared
+> stable.
+>
+> Under the hood, the bindings target the **stable MiNiFi C API**, which
+> *does* provide backward compatibility.
+This means the compiled artifact
+> is unaffected by Rust-side churn: an extension built against an older
+> version of these bindings will keep loading into newer MiNiFi C++
+> releases.
+You only need to rebuild against the new bindings if you want
+> to pick up new Rust API features — upgrading the agent alone does not
+> force a rebuild.

 This repository provides a safe, idiomatic, and high-performance Rust framework for building native extensions (processors) for [Apache NiFi MiNiFi C++](https://github.com/apache/nifi-minifi-cpp).